Qiskit/RFCs/0012-algorithms-migration.md

 ### qiskit-terra

-1. Open a PR to delete `qiskit.algorithms` folder and add a namespace redirect, and a single (pending_)deprecation message telling users to change their imports to `qiskit_algorithms`.
-The redirect will allow existing code to continue with the message informing them of the change.
+1. Open a PR to add a single deprecation message telling users to change their imports from `qiskit.algorithms` to `qiskit_algorithms`.
+The code will continue existing in `qiskit-terra` until the deprecation period is over [Blocker: release of `qiskit_algorithms-0.1.0`, see below].
-2. Add a dependency of `qiskit_algorithms` to qiskit-terra so that installing terra will also install the algorithms until the deprecation period is over.
-[Blocker: the separate algorithms package would have to be ready and be published ahead of terra releasing]
-3. What should we do with the algorithms migration guide? we could leave it in terra during the deprecation period, for users still coming to/using
-`qiskit.algorithms` but make a copy in `qiskit-algorithms` as it makes sense there too (maybe the copy needs some editing for references etc).
+2. What should we do with the algorithms migration guide? we could leave it in terra during the deprecation period, for users still using  `qiskit.algorithms` but make a copy in `qiskit-algorithms` (maybe the copy needs some editing for references etc).
 After the deprecation period, we can remove it from terra.
-4. What about already deprecated algorithms (i.e HHL)?
-Given that the deprecation period for these algorithms will already be over by the time we make the move, and links to the textbook tutorials have already been specified as an alternative to these classes, the deprecated algorithms probably don't need to be moved over to the new location, and can be directly removed.
+3. What about algorithms that depend on already deprecated code (i.e opflow)?
+Given that the deprecated code will still be available in `qiskit.algorithms`, we can just migrate the non-deprecated code to the new location and warn users about updating their code before migrating to the new package (direct to migration guides).
+This will provide a "clean slate" for `qiskit_algorithms`.
-5. During the deprecation period, we can focus on moving issues, closing pending PRs, and finishing up other details
+4. During the deprecation period, we can focus on moving issues, closing pending PRs, and finishing up other details

 ### qiskit-tutorials

 1. There is already a plan to relocate the tutorials from `qiskit-tutorials` to `qiskit-terra` https://github.com/Qiskit/qiskit-tutorials/issues/1473.
-Instead of relocating to terra, we propose to move the tutorials to ``qiskit-algorithms/docs``` and be published as part of its docs as we do for Nature, ML et al.
+Instead of relocating to terra, we propose to move the tutorials to `qiskit-algorithms/docs` and be published as part of its docs as we do for Nature, ML et al.
+2. During the deprecation period, a redirect could be set up to go from `qiskit.org/documentation/tutorials/algorithms/*` to `qiskit.org/ecosystem/algorithms/tutorials/index.html`
+3. Which tutorials should be moved?
+All tutorials that use `qiskit_applications`.
+Other tutorials that build algorithms from scratch (such as https://github.com/Qiskit/qiskit-tutorials/blob/master/tutorials/algorithms/09_IQPE.ipynb) are better suited as educational material.

 ### qiskit-algorithms

 1. Create a new `qiskit-algorithms` repo and perform a history preserving copy plus a move, and whatever namespace fix-ups are needed for imports, deprecation messages of the old algos etc. We have done this history preserving copy in the past.
+2. Perform a history preserving copy of the relevant tutorials in `qiskit-tutorials` plus necessary code updates (imports, etc)
-2. This new repo would need CI setup, the qiskit bot done to facilitate releases, the docs setup etc so they can publish out like apps repos do.
-And as mentioned above the docs can include a copy of the algorithms migration - maybe the short url points to this published copy.
+3. This new repo would need CI setup, the docs setup, etc, so they can publish out like apps repos do.
+And as mentioned above, the docs can include a copy of the algorithms migration - maybe the short url points to this published copy.

 ### docs